I am disciplined with what matters

-I started this affirmation series of posts to publish positive affirmations with the intent to help others.
+I started these hippy affirmations to publish positive affirmations with the intent to help others.
 I am finding that creating them and talking about them every day is a great benefit for me too.
 What you focus on expands, I have been told.

 As I mentioned in yesterday’s affirmation post I am challenged when it comes to discipline.
 I want to be able to control and motivate myself in the ways that matter to me most.
 I believe that the foundation of a good life is a healthy mind and body.
-That is what matters to me most and where I want to be self-disciplined.
+This is where I want to be self-disciplined.

 Where do I begin?
 My research tells me that the key to self-discipline is the mind.
-Meditation is the tool that gives the mind the ability to become disciplined.
+Meditation is a tool that helps the mind to become disciplined.
 Studies have shown that the following are some of the reasons why:

 - Meditation activates the willpower part of the brain.